The global pandemic forced people into isolation. The interpersonal interactions that characterize humanity were interrupted by the virus.

 Jackendoff said participants told her how good it felt to be in a space with others and where they could talk.

 “They have their cameras on and it’s an opportunity for people to feel connected and seen.
 My aim is to allow them to feel really safe and grant them the experience of deep relaxation.”

-House of Yes, a New York City nightclub that was routinely packed on a typical, pre-coronavirus Saturday night, was suddenly shuttered by COVID-19 in March.
-Nevertheless, it has continued its weekend festivities by hosting “Digital Dance Party” events on Zoom as well as the live streaming platform Twitch, according to said Jacqui Rabkin, director of marketing at House of Yes.
+House of Yes, a New York City nightclub that was routinely packed on a typical, pre-coronavirus Saturday night, was suddenly shuttered by COVID-19 in March 2020.
+Nevertheless, it continued its weekend festivities by hosting “Digital Dance Party” events on Zoom as well as the live streaming platform Twitch, according to said Jacqui Rabkin, director of marketing at House of Yes.